 \section{Acknowledgments}

 We would like to thank Xiaofei Wang and Fangfang Bai for supplying us with their R-Code used for empirical likelihood estimation.
 We also want to thank Jixian Wang for supplying us with the R-Code used for the calculation of the augmented inverse probability of treatment weighted estimator based on pseudo-values.
-Additionally we want to thank Karl-Heinz Jöckel, Jale Basten, Marianne Tokic and Henrik Rudolf for their helpful comments and suggestions.
+Additionally we want to thank the anonymous reviewers for their extensive input, which greatly improved this manuscript.
+Last but not least, we want to thank Karl-Heinz Jöckel, Jale Basten, Marianne Tokic and Henrik Rudolf for their helpful comments and suggestions.